 I've known Emma since 1991.
 When she approached me in 2004 about giving her a hand with some data entry and database manipulation, I was happy to give it a try.
 I discovered that I really enjoyed the work, and quit my much less interesting day job that fall to join RED full time.
 Emma has an amazing skill for breaking tasks down into bite-size pieces so I was able to learn database manipulation and PHP programming as I went along.
 RED has a real heart for non-profits and a desire to help people, both clients and team members, so I enjoy the atmosphere and values as much as the work itself.

 RED: What are some of your interests outside of work?

 I love to read.
 I have walls and walls of books in my house, and hundreds more in my Kindle.
 I learned how to crochet and knit recently.
 One of my favorite things to do is have friends or family visit us and go sight-seeing in our area.

 RED: Why is remote work important to you?

-Remote work allows me to contribute to my family’s financial well-being while also allowing me to be at home with my two boys, and run them around to their various activities.
+Remote work allows me to contribute to my family's financial well-being while also allowing me to be at home with my two boys, and play taxi to take them to their various activities.
 It keeps my brain working but gives me the freedom to be with my family, and also to travel, since our schedule is so flexible.

 RED: Where do you normally work?
 Are there other places you like to work?